LilyLavender/ssbu-mod-workshop/EpisodeOrder.md

     tt1{{Flowchart is currently a WIP}}
     tt2[(Outlines:)]
-    tt3[Green outlines are episodes \n I've deemed incredibly useful] tt4[Orange outlines denote highly recommended, \n but optional episodes] tt5[Red outlines are advanced topics]
+    tt3[Green outlines are episodes \n I've deemed incredibly useful] tt4[Yellow outlines denote highly recommended, \n but optional episodes] tt5[Red outlines denote advanced topics \n not for beginners]
-    %% Todo: Add some notes about 1. where to start
+    %% Todo: Add some notes about where to start
-    %% and 2. how some episodes aren't technically needed
-    %% (ie 06 prereq for 40) but are just recommended based on
-    %% the amount of knowledge you should have (try dotted lines?)

     %% Connections
     tt1 --> tt2